ytangnoaa/Parallel-NACC-FV3-CMAQ/README.md

 # Parallel-NACC-FV3-CMAQ
-This is the Parallel Meteorological Processor for using FV3 meteorological to drive CMAQ
+This is the Parallel Meteorological Processor for using GFS/FV3 meteorology to drive CMAQ.
+It requires MPICH, NetCDF4, and IOAPI libraries